-It’s essential to find a surgeon who understands that changing your life isn’t easy and wants to help you achieve your goals rather than just performing the surgery for financial gain.
+Finding a surgeon who understands that changing your life isn’t easy and wants to help you achieve your goals rather than just performing the surgery for financial gain is essential.

 How much weight loss can be expected?

 The weight you lose after surgery depends on many factors, including your age, height, and lifestyle.
-For example, if you’re older and less active, it will take longer for your body to adjust to the dietary changes required by bariatric surgery.
+For example, if you’re older and less active, your body will need longer to adjust to the dietary changes required by bariatric surgery.

 A typical patient who has had a gastric bypass loses 30% to 40% of excess body weight; loses 1 to 2 pounds weekly.

-Is it possible to gain weight back after surgery?
+Is it possible to gain the weight back after surgery?

-It is possible to gain back weight after surgery, but it is not common.
+It is possible to gain back weight after surgery, but it is uncommon.
 For example, if you have a gastric bypass and your surgeon does not use the standard technique for that procedure, you may be more likely to regain the weight.